andsmith/scalefree_image/README.md

 ### Overview - line units

 Lines are parameterized by center point $(C_x, C_y)$ and angle $\theta$.
-The error  derivative is computed with respect to these parameters, in that form.
+The error  derivative is computed with respect to these parameters, in effect, moving / rotating the lines to reduce error.
+Centers are stored naturally, i.e. $C_x$ and $C_y$ are unconstrained and can be any real number.

 The Excitation of line unit $j$ with centers $C_j$ and angles $\theta_j$ given input $X_i = (x_i,y_i)$ is defined